opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

     64 bytes from 172.16.4.254: icmp_seq=3 ttl=64 time=22.0 ms
     ...

-At this point, ping between all hosts should work.
+At this point, ping between all hosts should work except `gnb`, which is a mobile component that we are going to explain in the next exercise.
 You can try that using the special `pingall` command in the Mininet CLI:

     mininet> pingall
     *** Ping: testing ping reachability
+    gnb -> X X X X X X
-    h1a -> h1b h1c h2 h3 h4
+    h1a -> X h1b h1c h2 h3 h4
-    h1b -> h1a h1c h2 h3 h4
+    h1b -> X h1a h1c h2 h3 h4
-    h1c -> h1a h1b h2 h3 h4
+    h1c -> X h1a h1b h2 h3 h4
-    h2 -> h1a h1b h1c h3 h4
+    h2 -> X h1a h1b h1c h3 h4
-    h3 -> h1a h1b h1c h2 h4
+    h3 -> X h1a h1b h1c h2 h4
-    h4 -> h1a h1b h1c h2 h3
+    h4 -> X h1a h1b h1c h2 h3
-    *** Results: 0% dropped (30/30 received)
+    *** Results: 28% dropped (30/42 received)

 ## Congratulations!

 You have completed the seventh exercise!
-You were able to use ONOS built-in SD-Fabric apps such as `segmentrouting` and the `fabric` pipeconf to configure forwarding in a 2x2 leaf-spine fabric of IPv4 hosts.
+You were able to use ONOS built-in SD-Fabric apps such as `segmentrouting` and the `fabric.bmv2` pipeconf to configure forwarding in a 2x2 leaf-spine fabric of IPv4 hosts.

 [topo-leafspine.py]: mininet/topo-leafspine.py